Parent and Family Drug Support Line

 - Parent and Family Information and Support Pack for Aboriginal Families

 - Alcohol and Drug Support Service Resource Order Form

 For people who speak little or no English, please see our resources for non-English speakers.

 The Parent and Family Drug Support Line can provide call back support to parents and families concerned about the alcohol or drug use of a loved one.
 See the referral form below for more information.
 Referrals will only be accepted with the consent of the individual requesting call back support.

 - Parent and Family Drug Support Line Call Back Referral Form

 - Parent and Family Drug Support Line Call Back Referral Form- Electronic Version

 Other help lines

-If English not your first language, you can get free translation support through Translating and Interpreting Service (TIS National) by phoning 131 450
+If English is not your first language, you can get free translation support through the Translating and Interpreting Service (TIS National) by phoning 131 450